By Tehmina Kazi

 In a follow-up interview with Sky News, she admitted that she knew of this aspect of ISIS’ practice even before she left for Syria in 2015 as a 15-year-old, alongside her school friends Amira Abase and Kadiza Sultana.
 In her own words on beheading, “from what I heard, Islamically that is all allowed.
 So I was okay with it.”

-Nineteen-year-old Begum has been living in ISIS territory for the last four years, between Iraq and Syria, and has just given birth to her third child in a Syrian refugee camp (her first two children died of malnutrition).
+Nineteen-year-old Begum has been living in ISIS territory for the last four years, between Iraq and Syria, and had given birth to a third child before it too, sadly, died (her first two children died of malnutrition).
 Her husband, a Dutch-born convert, is currently being held captive.

 So how did she end up here?
 In February 2015, Begum fled her home in Bethnal Green, where she, Sultana and Abase were straight-A students at the Bethnal Green Academy.
 They lied to their parents about attending a wedding, sold family jewellery they had stolen, and paid more than £1,000 each to travel to Turkey, where they were eventually smuggled across the Syrian border.
 The plan was to meet Sharmeena Begum (no relation), a fellow 15-year-old and former classmate who had fled to Syria and ISIS in December 2014.